 CUFSN is a student organization, recognized by the Student Governing Board, dedicated to meeting the needs of students in GS and across the university, with families.
 They work to provide resources and develop family-friendly programming.

-The Food Bank at Columbia University
+The Food Pantry at Columbia

 Green Owls are an intercollegiate community of students and non-students, founded at the School of General Studies at Columbia University who are inspired to more deeply understand and shape long-term relationships between Earth and all of its inhabitants.
 Through consensus-based dialogue, Green Owls creates spaces for cultural exchange, sharing wisdom, fostering collective reassurance, and collaborating with the wider community on Sustainable Columbia initiatives and beyond.